This year's European Immunization Week takes place from 24 - 30 April 2017.

 Statement by the European Academy of Paediatrics in the European Journal of Paediatrics

-The Austrian Medical Student's Association is currently working on activities regarding the European Immunization Week 2017.
-We are trying to find different approaches to this topic.
-We want to reach parents, teenager, health care workers, medical students, as well as refugees.
+The Austrian Medical Student's Association is currently working on activities regarding the European Immunization Week 2017 to reach parents, teenagers, health care workers, medical students, as well as refugees.

 - Teddybearhospital: The Teddybearhospital will take place in the first week of april in Innsbruck.
 Little children come with their teddybears into the hospital, often accompanied by their parents.
 There will be an info-booth about vaccination.

 - Social Media Campaign: We want to create a Pro-Vaccination movement on the Internet for this week in April.
 People will change their profile picture on facebook or post on twitter or instagram along with a fact about immunization.
 This will be a national campaign, we also want to work together with medical students from Denmark, Ireland and the Netherlands.

 - Pannel discussion: We are working together with the European Law Students Association Innsbruck.
 We want to discuss topics like the current situation of immunization in Austria, as well as solutions and new approaches.

 - Information evening for healthcare-workers and medical students on how to approach vaccination scepticals.